ThingPulse/docs/docs/guides/esp32-color-kit-grande.md

 ### Obtain the code

-The WiFi Color Kit project is, as all of ThingPulse's open-source code, publicly accessible on GitHub.
+The Weather Station sample project is, as all of ThingPulse's open-source code, publicly accessible on GitHub.
 Hence, there are two options to download the code:

 - Clone the repository with Git: `git clone https://github.com/ThingPulse/esp32-weather-station-touch`